-In addition, as small business owners navigate and recover from the COVID-19 pandemic, having additional financing has become more crucial than ever.
+In addition, as small business owners recover from the COVID-19 pandemic, having additional financing has become more crucial than ever.
 Most industries have been affected in some capacity, and business owners require additional capital in order to adapt.

-One of the most common ways small business owners finance their ventures is through commercial bank lending.
+One of the most common ways small business owners finance their ventures is through commercial bank loans.
 Due to this, U.S. Small Business Administration (SBA) loans are highly sought after due to their relatively low interest rates and flexible repayment terms.